legendarycode3/roshambo-game/README.md

 **Summary** </br>
 Today, Roshambo is simply a nickname for Rock Paper Scissors, especially popular on the West Coast.
-Rock Paper Scissors began in China, spread to Japan,
+Rock Paper Scissors began in China, spread to Japan, roshambo was first recorded in 1936 in Oakland, California. </br>